Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 To finish off this year, you work on your first real business case.
 In this assignment, you use your knowledge and skills to develop a plan for setting up your own business.

-• Year 3: internship, study abroad or minor
+• Year 3: internship, study abroad, minor and choose your specialisation

-Study abroad: spend a semester studying at a different university to give you an exciting international experience.
+• Study abroad: spend a semester studying at one of our many partner universities to give you an exciting experience.

-Take a minor: expand your knowledge and stand out from the crowd with a mini study programme in a completely different field such as Philosophy, Law or Italian Studies.
-You can choose between 121 Dutch and 73 English minors at the UvA.
+• Take a minor programme at the UvA or elsewhere: this gives you a chance to broaden and differentiate your knowledge.
+Expand your knowledge and stand out from the crowd with a mini study programme in a completely different field such as Philosophy, Law or Italian Studies.
+You can choose between over 120 Dutch and over 70 English minors at the UvA.

 • Thesis